hayleigh-dot-dev/gleam-eval/README.md

 ## Usage

-I mentioned above that an `Eval` is essentially a function that takes some `context` and returns a `Result`.
+We mentioned above that an `Eval` is essentially a function that takes some `context` and returns a `Result`.
 We can start to express more complex and powerful computations by composing these functions together using the various functions provided in this package.